Bealby/magnet-fishing/README.md

 **Security Feature** Security is required to be strengthened for each user, so only the user can delete or edit their own logs.
-Displaying users’ emails displayed is also not ideal; a better option would be to include a chat forum.
+Displaying users’ emails is not ideal.
+A better option would be to include a chat forum.

 **Login Facility** It would be wise and more user friendly